somatechlat/SomaAgentHub/docs/SomaGent_Architecture.md

 ---

 ## 2. Core Services

+### Memory‑Gateway Service
+- Exposes `/metrics` for Prometheus and memory APIs (`/remember`, `/recall`, `/rag/retrieve`) endpoints.
+- Bridges SomaBrain with external agents, attaching constitution hash to each request.
+- Runs on port **9696** and provides in-memory storage for development.

+### Task Capsule Repository Service
+- Provides a catalog of Task Capsules with submission and approval workflows.
+- Endpoints: `/v1/capsules` for listings, `/v1/submissions` for marketplace workflow, `/v1/installations` for deployments.
+- Runs on port **8005** with PostgreSQL backend.

+### Jobs Service
+- Manages asynchronous job execution and status tracking.
+- Endpoints: `/health`, `/v1/jobs` for job submission, `/v1/jobs/{job_id}` for status.
+- Runs on port **8000** with in-memory job storage.

 ### Constitution Service & Policy Propagation
 - SomaBrain is the canonical, encrypted home for the constitution.
 Downstream services never persist it to disk; they fetch it over mTLS APIs, verify the signature in-memory, and cache only the hash/version in Redis for fast validation.